danforthcenter/plantcv/docs/nir_tutorial.md

 ![Screenshot](img/tutorial_images/nir/background_average.jpg)

-Note that sometimes it is easier to use pre-built OpenCV functions.
+Note: Sometimes it is easier to use pre-built OpenCV functions.
 In most situations the documentation is quite good.
 However for more complex operations (those that require multiple OpenCV functions), I would recommend writing a PlantCV subroutine.

-First lets examine how efficiently we can capture the plant, then we will worry about masking problematic background objects.
+First, let's examine how efficiently we can capture the plant.
+Then we will worry about masking problematic background objects.

 ```python
     # Subtract the background image from the image with the plant.